tjgalvin/flint/README.md

 In a nutshell, the containers used throughout are passed in as command line arguments, whose context should be enough to explain what it is expecting.
-At the time of writing there are four containers for:
+At the time of writing there are six containers for:

 - calibration: this should contain `calibrate` and `applysolutions`.
 These are tools written by Andre Offringa.